agkozak/windows-terminal-zenburn/README.md

 In Windows Terminal, open Settings.
 That should allow you to edit your `profiles.json`.
 At the bottom of that file, a number of color schemes are defined.
 You will want to add Zenburn and High Contrast Zenburn to them.

-The last color scheme should end with a close curly quote (`}`).
+The last color scheme should end with a closing curly brace (`}`).
 Add a comma after that, and then enter the Zenburn color scheme definitions so that you have something like the following:

 ```json
 },